remusao/remusao.github.io/posts/qwen3.md

 ### Conclusion

-So far, **Qwen3** (and **Qwen3MoE**) appears to be a modern Transformer-based LLM family aimed at longer contexts and advanced feed-forward capacity.
-The combination of RMSNorm, RoPE, optional sliding-window attention, and mixture-of-experts features suggests a flexible approach to building large-scale language capabilities.
+So far, **Qwen3** (and **Qwen3MoE**) appears to be a modern Transformer-based LLM family aimed at longer contexts, advanced feed-forward capacity, and flexible mixture-of-experts features in the MoE variant.
+The combination of RMSNorm, QK-norm, RoPE, optional sliding-window attention, and specialized MoE routing points to a design geared for large-scale language capabilities.
 Further announcements are expected to clarify release timelines, performance benchmarks, and official training details.